List of Hocus Pocus characters: Winifred Sanderson

-Winifred "Winnie" Sanderson (Bette Midler in the films and Taylor Paige Henderson as a younger version of the character in Hocus Pocus 2) is the eldest and most intelligent witch who lived during the time of the Salem Witch Trials, along with her two sisters: Mary and Sarah Sanderson.
+Winifred "Winnie" Sanderson (portrayed primarily by Bette Midler; Taylor Paige Henderson as a younger version of the character in Hocus Pocus 2) is the eldest and most intelligent witch of the three.
+She is the most powerful of the three sisters, she has control of their magic book and therefore is most adept at casting spells.
+She also has the ability to cast electricity from her fingers.